Have you ever wondered how many colors together make the images you see on your TV?

-From the rich red of a parrot’s beak to the vibrant green of its feathers, how does your screen produce such stunning shades?
+From the rich red color of a parrot’s beak to the vibrant green of its feathers, how does your screen produce such stunning shades?

 The idea behind it is actually pretty simple—and pretty fascinating!